Kyhze/ESP32-SwiftSpam/README.md

 TotalDelay = BS + RD + SD
 $$

-Exemple for the default 90ms:
+Example for the default 90ms:

 $$
 TotalDelay = 190 + 40 + 90